 I hope that briefly looking at a few of the contextual complexities following World War I will aid you in identifying influences that drove the policy shift in England.
 May God bless you for your interest in the convoluted circumstances that preceded Israel’s rebirth as a modern nation.
 The history of the last century should cause us to praise God for His ability to bring His plan for Israel and the world to fulfillment in spite of people!

-© Charles E. McCracken 2016, text content only.
-Repost/Reprint with permission from the author.
+Copyright © 2016 Charles E. McCracken.
+Repost/Reprint with permission.
 Scripture taken from the New King James Version®.
 Copyright © 1982 by Thomas Nelson.
 Used by permission.
 All rights reserved.
-(Emphasis added.)
+(Emphasis added).

 1) The Mandate for Palestine, Section 2.

 2) Article Four of the Mandate for Palestine stipulated a Jewish Agency would be, “recognized as a public body for the purpose of advising and cooperating with the administration in such economic, social, and other matters as may affect the establishment of the Jewish National Home and the interests of the Jewish population in Palestine.”

 3) Benjamin Netanyahu, A Durable Peace, (New York, Warner books, 1993), 55.

 4) Barbara W. Tuchman, Bible and Sword (New York, Ballantine Books, 1984), 320-321.

 10) Benjamin Netanyahu, 76.